 Conventional methods of CRP detection rely on precipitation by C-polysachharide of Pneumonococcus, tube precipitation, complement fixation, latex agglutination, radioimmuno assay (RIA), radial immunodiffusion, and fluorescence polarization.
 Detection of CRP by radial immunodiffusion uses radial immunodiffusion plates made of agarose containing 1% rabbit anti-human CRP in it.
 Sera samples were added in the wells punched on them and the diameter of the radial rings were measured after 48 h incubation period.
 Greater the diameter of the precipitation ring more is the CRP concentration in the serum.
 Time taken for the assay and it’s semi-quantitative nature are the major limitations of this detection system[8].
 As an improvement of the previous technique, latex agglutination method has been developed which employs inert latex particles coated with anti-human CRP antibody.
 In presence of CRP in the patient’s serum, agglutination reaction can be noticed between anti-human CRP and CRP moieties.
 Unlike the precipitation reaction it takes less time but still holds the limitation of being semi-quantitative in nature[9].
 In 1990, Kurosawa et al[10] developed a latex piezoelectric immunoassay using piezoelectric quartz crystal which acts as the sensing element for the change in viscosity or density in the solution due to aggregation of latex particles.
 It negated out the disadvantages of previous methods of detection of CRP using agglutination, through the use of latex bearing antibody without any film.
 Earlier piezoelectric assays employed the formation of antibody coated thin film latex on a crystal by which the oscillating frequency of the crystal reduces.
 This approach removed the drawbacks of previous methods in terms of labeling reporter molecule and also through improving the assay sensitivity.
 Further, immuno-enzymometric assay for determination of CRP using two antibodies has been developed by Käpyaho et al[11] It is a simple assay consisting of single immunological reaction between CRP, and peroxidase labelled antibody with another antibody attached to the wall of test tube.
 The immune complex formed is determined by a colorimetric assay using peroxidase substrate.
 Sensitivity of this technique was comparable to the turbidimetric method of CRP detection.
 However, concerns about enzyme stability, shelf life, and time taken for detection raises the question about its practical applications and shelf life of the diagnostic system[11].
 An ELISA kit for the detection of CRP (Cell Biolabs Inc., San Diego, CA, United States) has anti-CRP antibody coated onto the microtitre plate that reacts with the CRP antigens.
 Enzyme linked secondary antibody in the presence of specific substrate gives rise to a colorimetric reaction whose optical density can be measured to estimate the level of CRP.
-The detection limit of this was up to 0.1 ng/mL., but high false positives due to non-specific binding limits the availability of this methodology.
+The detection limit of this was up to 0.1 ng/mL, but high false positives due to non-specific binding limits the availability of this methodology.
 Another major disadvantage include the long detection time, less sensitivity, low stability, cross reactivity with the serum proteins, lack of miniaturization, and on-site analysis.